Identifying and Analyzing Sepsis States: A Retrospective Study on Patients with Sepsis in ICUs: Supplementary Material

 \subsection{Performance analysis for the feature selection methods.}

 We compare the top 15 features selected by (i)$Q_j(P_k)$ method measuring the ratio of inter-cluster inertia at the i-th feature $B_i$ to the total inertia at the i-th feature $T_i$, (ii) $Q'_j(P_k)$ method measuring the ratio of the between-cluster inertia at i-th feature $B_i$ to the total between-cluster inertia $\sum^p_{i=1}B_i$, (iii) and the feature that has a lower probability of overlapping between clusters.

 The selected features are shown in Table \ref{tab:features}.
 We observe that the first five features selected by $Q_j(P_k)$ and $Q'_j(P_k)$ are identical -- SGOT, SGPT, PaO2/FiO2, PaO2, and Platelet Count, in the same order, except for PaO2 and Platelets.
 For the rest of the features selected by $Q_j(P_k)$ and $Q'_j(P_k)$, PT, WBC Count, Arterial Lactate, Age, and HR were selected by both $Q_j(P_k)$ and $Q'_j(P_k)$.
 Among the 10 features mentioned above, 8 are selected by the variation test as well.
-We present a Venn diagram for the inclusion-exclusion comparison between $Q_j(P_k)$, $Q'_j(P_k)$, and the variation test in Figure \ref{fig:ven_diag}.
+We present a Venn diagram for the inclusion-exclusion comparison between $Q_j(P_k)$, $Q'_j(P_k)$, and the variation test in Fig \ref{fig:ven_diag}.
 We observe that the three methods are largely consistent in selecting representative features from the clusters.